filecoin-project/filecoin-docs/content/en/about-filecoin/ipfs-and-filecoin.md

 - Data is provided by the user's own nodes.
 Otherwise, must rely on other peers to voluntarily/altruistically storing data or on a centralized pinning service.
 - Centralized IPFS pinning services must be trusted to do their job.
 IPFS brings no built-in provisions to verify that data is being stored and correctly provided by the pinning service.
 - Popular content is more easily accessible.
-Popular content (with many providers) naturally becomes faster/easier to retrieve in IPFS, which is great when there are external incentives to sync and store data in multiple nodes, and for situation where strong social contracts can be used to ensure the content remains hosted and maintained long-term.
+Popular content (with many providers) naturally becomes faster/easier to retrieve in IPFS, which is great when there are external incentives to sync and store data in multiple nodes, and for situations where strong social contracts can be used to ensure the content remains hosted and maintained long-term.

 ### Data persistence with Filecoin

 Filecoin builds on the content addressing of IPFS to add longer term data persistence using cryptoeconomic incentives.
 With Filecoin:

 - Clients make _storage deals_ with storage providers to store data.
 The network verifies that the storage providers are correctly storing the data.
 Small payments are made on a regular basis for the duration of the _storage deal_.
-- Miners that do not honor the storage deal are penalised.
+- Storage providers that do not honor the storage deal are penalised.
 - Content retrieval might be offered by storage providers directly, or by specialized retrieval storage providers.
 The user requesting the data pays for this service.
 - Filecoin excels at storing large amounts of data for long periods of time.